Skip to Content

 The Healthy Work Group at Massey University is undertaking this research.
 We have experience in conducting research into a wide range of issues related to work and wellbeing.

-This survey is part of the New Zealand Workplace Barometer – a nationwide project that we are undertaking to look at the issues affecting the wellbeing of New Zealanders at work.
+The New Zealand Workplace Barometer is a nationwide project that we are undertaking to look at the issues affecting the wellbeing of New Zealanders at work.
+The project receives important financial support from Worksafe New Zealand.
 We really appreciate your participation as we undertake this new, important research.

 If you have any questions about this research, you are welcome to contact the research team confidentially by emailing: email@example.com

-This project has been reviewed and approved by the Massey University Human Ethics Committee: Southern B, Application 18/15, and is undergoing ethics review for 2019.
+This project has been reviewed and approved by the Massey University Human Ethics Committee: Southern B, Application 18/15

 If you have any concerns about the conduct of this research, please contact Dr Rochelle Stewart-Withers, Chair, Massey University Human Ethics Committee: Southern B, telephone 06 356 9099 x 83657, email firstname.lastname@example.org